emptybutton/Act/README.md

 > act.contexting.ContextualError: ContextualError(from_domain Exception('>.<'))
 > ```

-> Flag contextualization also supports all of these forms
+> Flag contextualization also supports all of these forms.
 > ```py
 > from_domain = contextualizing(flag_about("from_domain"), to=ContextualError)
 > from_domain(Exception('>.<'))